carlosascari/hosts/README.md

 Add a new entry to hosts file.

 ##### method unset(*String* ip, *RegExp|String* [hostname])
-Remove a existing entry by its ip and hostname.
+Remove a existing entry or entries by their ip and hostname.
-**NOTE: Not implemented.**

 ##### method get(*String* [ip], *RegExp|String* [pattern]) -> *Array of Objects*
 Retrieve a entry by its id and hostname or a regexp pattern to match.
 If no arguments are set, then all entries are returned.